Identifying Visa Cards

 - Cardholder name – letters must be even and straight.
 Whenever you are processing a transaction, this should be compared with the cardholder’s signature.
 For unembossed Visa cards and for some prepaid Visa cards, a cardholder name may not be present.

-- Dates – whenever you are processing a transaction, you should check the dates are valid.
-If you are presented with a card where the dates are not valid, you must obtain authorization.
+- Dates – whenever you are processing a transaction, you should check that the dates are valid.
+If you are presented with a card with invalid dates, you must obtain authorization.

 - CVV2 – there should be a unique three-digit code printed after the account number on the signature panel.

 - Chip – many Visa cards now have a chip.
-If you still have a magnetic stripe terminal, these can be accepted in the normal way.
+If you have a magnetic-stripe terminal, accept chip cards as you would accept magnetic-stripe-based cards.
 If you have a chip-capable terminal, the card should be inserted into the chip reader for the duration of the transaction.

 How to identify a Visa Electron card

-- Visa Electron symbol – always on the front, right hand side at either the top or bottom of the card.
+- For cards carrying the old Visa Electron symbol – the symbol will always be on the front, right-hand side at either the top or bottom of the card.
 These cards may have a Dove hologram.
-Occasionally they may also have the Visa flag symbol and well as Visa Electron symbol.
+Occasionally they may also have the Visa flag symbol and Visa Electron symbol.

 - Last four digits – a full account number will not always be printed on the card.
 Check that the last four digits on the card correspond to the last four digits shown on your terminal.